Saint Lucy's Day: Caroling

-The Swedish lyrics to the Neapolitan song Santa Lucia have traditionally been either Natten går tunga fjät (The Night steps heavily) or Sankta Lucia, ljusklara hägring (Saint Lucy, bright mirage).
-There is also a modern version with simpler lyrics for children: Ute är mörkt och kallt (Outside, it's dark and cold).
+The Swedish choir may sing traditional Neapolitan song Santa Lucia as part of the repertoire, and this underscores the view that Lussie was Santa Lucia from Naples, according to some opinion.
+(Note: The Swedish lyrics to the Neapolitan song Santa Lucia have traditionally been either Natten går tunga fjät (The Night steps heavily) or Sankta Lucia, ljusklara hägring (Saint Lucy, bright mirage).
+There is also a modern version with simpler lyrics for children: Ute är mörkt och kallt (Outside, it's dark and cold).)